rockdaboot/wget2/docs/wget2_manual.md

   Specifies directory containing CA certificates in PEM format.
 Each file contains one CA certificate, and the file name is based on a hash value derived from the certificate.
 This is achieved by processing a certificate directory with the "c_rehash" utility supplied with OpenSSL.
-Using --ca-directory is more efficient than --ca-certificate when many certificates are installed because it allows Wget to fetch certificates on demand.
+Using --ca-directory is more efficient than --ca-certificate when many certificates are installed because it allows Wget2 to fetch certificates on demand.

-  Without this option Wget looks for CA certificates at the system-specified locations, chosen at OpenSSL installation time.
+  Without this option Wget2 looks for CA certificates at the system-specified locations, chosen at OpenSSL installation time.

 * --crl-file=file